-Flex the knees and encircle them with the hands so that the thumbs lie along the medial sides of the thighs and the fingers over the trochanters.
+Flex the knees and encircle them with the hands so that the thumbs lie along the medial sides of the thighs and the fingers over the trochanters laterally.

 What does a positive Ortolani Test mean?

-- If a hip is dislocated, as full abduction is approached the femoral head will be felt slipping into the acetabulum.
-An audible click may accompany the displacement.
+If a hip is dislocated, as full abduction is approached the femoral head will be felt slipping into the acetabulum.
+An audible click may accompany the reduction.

 Sensitivity & Specificity